Finance Smurf: Plot

 At first, the inexperienced Smurfs need Finance Smurf's help to know how much they need to spend or ask for given services.
 The inexperienced Smurfs find the currency system funny.
 After some time, trouble begins.
 While Baker Smurf, Farmer Smurf, Handy Smurf and some other Smurfs become richer, most Smurfs become poorer, They need to find ways to get money.
 They sell unwanted stuff that they previously did for fun (Jokey Smurf's presents, Harmony Smurf's concerts, Poet Smurf's poems, etc.).

 Finance Smurf creates and manages a bank to loan money to the poor Smurfs and store the rich Smurfs' money.
-Farmer Smurf doesn't trust the institution and goes to bury his money in the forest, only to encounter Gargamel there.
-As Farmer Smurf escapes, he drops a coin, which later is picked up by the evil wizard.
-The evil wizard now realizes that the Smurfs have money.
+Farmer Smurf doesn't trust the institution and goes to bury his money in the forest, only to encounter the wizard Gargamel there.
+As Farmer Smurf escapes, he drops a coin, which later is picked up by the evil wizard, who realizes that the Smurfs have money.

 Farmer Smurf notices that he has lost a coin.
-He goes back to get it.
+He goes back to the forest to retrieve it.
 When he starts to cross the bridge, it falls apart.
 Finance Smurf offers to finance the bridge repair cost.
 From then on, any Smurf who crosses the bridge needs to pay him a toll.
 Finance Smurf asks Handy Smurf to get the price for the materials.
 Carpenter Smurf asks 1500 coins for the wood, which Handy Smurf finds too expensive.
 Another Smurf offers him inferior wood for just 1000 coins, plus a bribe that Handy Smurf accepts.